DiffCrysGen: A Generative Diffusion Model for Accelerated Design of Inorganic Crystalline Materials: Results

 \subsection{Structure Optimization and Property Evaluation}

 Having identified this small set of 187 materials generated by DiffCrysGen as the likely candidates for RE-free permanent magnets, we subject them to two independent workflows, and subsequently merge these to arrive at the most promising materials.
-Since the structures generated by DiffCrysGen are almost always not at their equilibrium, the most important step is to relax these to the nearest local minima on the potential energy surface (PES).
+Since the structures generated by DiffCrysGen generally not at their equilibrium, the most important step is to relax these to the nearest local minima on the potential energy surface (PES).
 The first workflow (workflow-1) involves relaxing the generated structures via DFT, and then calculating their relevant properties.
 In the second workflow (workflow-2) we made use of machine learning force fields (MLFFs), which have recently emerged as a powerful alternative to direct DFT relaxations, delivering near-DFT accuracy at a fraction of the cost.
-While there were no {\it a priori} justifications for employing workflow-2 other than curiosity, since workflow-1 already uses DFT, it turns out, {\it a posteriori}, that the two workflows complement each other.
+While there were no {\it a priori} justifications for employing workflow-2 other than curiosity as workflow-1 already uses DFT, it turns out, {\it a posteriori}, that the two workflows complement each other.
 In some cases they lead to two different polymorphs, one of which would have been missed had we followed only one workflow.

-To quantitatively assess the performance of DiffCrysGen and the integrated property prediction pipeline in discovering materials that meet predefined design targets, we used the following two key metrics~\cite{FTCP, MagGen} which have been used in the literature.
+To quantitatively assess the performance of DiffCrysGen and the integrated property prediction pipeline in generating materials that meet preferred design targets, we used the following two key metrics~\cite{FTCP, MagGen} which have been used in the literature.

-(i) {\bf Validity rate:} The proportion of materials for which structural relaxation converges successfully, relative to the total number of materials subjected to DFT calculations.
+(i) DFT Validity rate: The proportion of materials for which structural relaxation converges successfully, relative to the total number of materials subjected to DFT calculations.

-(ii) {\bf Success rate:} The proportion of materials that meet the specified design criteria after DFT relaxation, relative to the total number of materials subjected to DFT calculations.
+(ii) DFT Success rate: The proportion of materials that meet the specified design criteria after DFT relaxation, relative to the total number of materials subjected to DFT calculations.

 A successful DFT relaxation confirms both structural and chemical validity, ensuring that the resulting crystal structures exhibit physically meaningful bond lengths, angles, and coordination environments.
 Importantly, the success rate goes beyond mere structural feasibility.
 It quantifies how effectively DiffCrysGen can generate novel, stable materials that also meet targeted functional properties.